|Degree:||Ph.D., 1998, University of Miami, Coral Gables, FL|

 His research involves understanding how psychosocial and physiological factors impact thoughts, emotions, behaviors and mental and physical health outcomes.
 He is also interested in designing interventions to modify these important factors.

-He studies these factors in a variety of patient populations, including HIV/AIDS, cancer and cardiovascular disease.
-He is also currently examining these factors among psychiatric inpatients.
+He has studied these factors in a variety of patient populations, including people living with HIV/AIDS, cancer and cardiovascular disease.
+He is currently examining these factors among psychiatric inpatients.